 Teachers can create a personalized day of activities available on the historic site to celebrate the contributions of Indigenous Peoples to Canada!

 Grade 5 Curriculum Links

-1. Describe some of the positive and negative consequences of contact between First Nations and Europeans in New France
+1. Describe some of the positive and negative consequences of contact between Indigenous Peoples and Europeans in New France

-2. Analyse aspects of early contact between First Nations and Europeans in New France to determine the ways in which different parties benefited
+2. Analyse aspects of early contact between Indigenous Peoples and Europeans in New France to determine the ways in which different parties benefited

 Tours of the historic attraction, along with education programs, offer interactive activities that correspond in the development of learning outside of the classroom.
 All education programs at Sainte-Marie link with the new Ontario Curriculum which came into effect September 2014.
 In addition to relevant content, programs make use of the Concepts of Disciplinary Thinking such as Continuity and Change and Cause and Consequence.
 At Sainte-Marie students have the opportunity to engage in Social Studies and History in a way that gets them thinking about people, places, and ideas.